-- 1. The income is usually from share dividends, loan interest or property rent. - 2.
+The income is usually from share dividends, loan interest or property rent.

 Many funds offer two types of shares or "units" -

-"Accumulation" shares, which retain the income within the fund

-"Income" shares, which distribute the income
+- "Accumulation" shares, which retain the income for re-investment - "Income" shares, which distribute the income

 Those wanting to receive income from their capital should, of course, choose the income shares, as the accumulation shares are not suited to their objectives.